Defining a Novel Pathway Promoting Tumor Progression and Metastasis

 Andrei Bakin Michelle Limoge Justin Zonnenville Alex Gruievski

-Cancer Genetics, Roswell Park Cancer Institute, USA
+Cancer Genetics, Roswell Park Cancer Institute

 Breast cancer (BC) is the second leading cause of cancer-related death in women.
 A significant proportion of BC patients develop recurrent disease that progresses to the metastatic stage and becomes refractory to therapies.
 Our goals are to define what drives metastatic progression and to develop novel therapies that would eliminate the mortality associated with metastatic BC.